AI-student2024/GitHubSentinel/README-EN.md

 4. Restart the service:

     ```sh
-    $ ./daemon_control.sh restart
+    ./daemon_control.sh restart
     Stopping DaemonProcess...
     DaemonProcess stopped.
     Starting DaemonProcess...
     DaemonProcess started.
     ```

-#### C. Run as a Gradio Server
+#### C. Running as a Gradio Server

-To run the application with a Gradio interface, allowing users to interact with the tool via a web interface:
+To run the application using the Gradio interface, which allows users to interact with the tool via a web interface:

 ```sh
 python src/gradio_server.py